matematiflo/SumsOfSquares/README.md

 ## Quickstart

+### Clone the repository

-You can clone the project using [GitHub Desktop](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop) or via the command line
+You can clone the repo using [GitHub Desktop](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop) or via the command line

 ```bash
 git clone https://github.com/matematiflo/SumsOfSquares.git